 Flexibility for working professionals

-To provide maximum convenience and flexibility, this program is offered online and is available at several locations throughout California, including La Verne, Bakersfield, Burbank, College of the Canyons, Irvine, Ontario, Oxnard, and Victorville, as well as at Vandenberg Air Force Base (VAFB) and Naval Base Ventura County (NBVC).
+To provide maximum convenience and flexibility, this program is offered online and is available at several locations throughout California, including La Verne, Bakersfield, Burbank, College of the Canyons, Irvine, and Ontario, as well as at Vandenberg Air Force Base (VAFB) and Naval Base Ventura County (NBVC).

 Those earning the degree online may complete coursework, view lectures, and access discussion boards at any time.
 The same professors that teach at the La Verne Campus instruct the online classes, so students receive a high-quality education without the commute.